RujhanBajpai1011/DecentralizedComments_web3/README.md

 # Decentralized Comments

 ## Project Description
 - DecentralizedComments is a blockchain-based platform that allows users to post comments or reviews associated with any item identified by a unique ID or hash.
-All comments are stored on-chain to ensure transparency, censorship resistance, and data immutability.
+All comments are stored on chain to ensure transparency, censorship resistance, and data immutability.

 ## Project Vision
 - To build a trustless and tamper-proof commenting system where users can share honest feedback freely, without relying on centralized authorities or being subject to content censorship.